Print Friendly

 /a/ in ka- disappears

-when the roots start with a vowel
+when the object pronoun starts with a vowel

--ix- (2nd person plural) -iw- (2nd person plural)
+-ix- (2nd person pl.) -iw- (2nd person pl.)

--e- (3rd person plural) -k- (3rd person plural)
+-e- (3rd person pl.) -k- (3rd person pl.)

-Reverential address: In reverential or formal address , as we saw before with intransitive verbs, the particles la (singular) or alaq (plural) are added after the verb.
+Reverential address: In reverential or formal address, as we saw before with intransitive verbs, the particles la (singular) or alaq (plural) are added after the verb.

 Ex.
 8